libdither/libdither/research/disp/syntax.md

 // By itself, this is a comment
 // It doubles as documentation when paired with an object

-// This is an object, its type in inferred. set Unit ();
+// This is an object, its in inferred. set Unit ();

-// The function type is a function that takes two types A and B and returns a dependent product type where B is *not* dependent on a term of A. set -> λ[A B] Π[_:A] B set /\ λ[A B] Π[C:Type] (A -> B -> C) -> C set id_type Π[A: Type] A -> A set id λ[t] λ[x] x : id_type
+// The function is a function that takes two types A and B and returns a dependent product where B is *not* dependent on a term of A. set -> λ[A B] Π[_:A] B set /\ λ[A B] Π[C:Type] (A -> B -> C) -> C set id_Π[A: Type] A -> A set id λ[t] λ[x] x : id_type

 // Pair constructor
-set pair_type Π[A: Type, B: Type] A -> B -> C
-set pair λ[x y f] f x y
+set pair_Π[A: Type, B: Type] A -> B -> C set pair λ[x y f] f x y

 set Bool Π[A: Type] A -> A -> A {